Landslide Remediation

 Understanding Landslide Remediation

 Landslide remediation requires understanding why slopes fail and addressing all contributing factors.
-Water is almost always involved—saturating soils, reducing strength, and adding weight.
+Water is almost always involved: it saturates soils, reduces strength, and adds weight.
 Our approach combines drainage solutions like horizontal drains and weep drains with structural reinforcement to both remove the driving forces and increase resistance to movement.

 For active slides, we deploy techniques matched to the failure depth and mechanism.
 Shallow failures often respond to soil nailing combined with structural shotcrete facing.
 Deep-seated movements require high-capacity tieback anchors or micropiles that transfer loads to stable ground below the failure surface.
 Our drilling capabilities allow installation of reinforcement in virtually any ground condition.